 Next Steps at Vanderbilt Summer Institute is a college transition program for rising high school juniors, seniors, and young adults with developmental disabilities up to the age of 24.

-We are no longer accepting applications for NSSI 2013.
-To join the mailing list for NSSI 2014, please complete this form.
+To join the mailing list for NSSI 2014 student applications, please complete this form.

 For potential counselors:

-If you are interested in applying for a counselor position for 2014, please complete this form.
+The counselor opportunity for NSSI is limited to Vanderbilt students.
+If you wish to learn more about what it’s like to be a counselor, please click here.
+If you are a Vanderbilt student and are interested in applying for a counselor position for 2014, please complete this form.
 Applications will be available mid-March.

 Q: What is the purpose of the Institute?

 A: Accepted candidates will achieve different goals, depending on their situation:

 Please note that because of the above goals, the Institute is inherently geared towards new, not repeating, students.

 Q: Can I sign my student up for the Next Steps at Vanderbilt Summer Institute?